MintFort/mintfort.com/src/pages/policy.md

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.

-If you turn cookies off, It won’t affect the user’s experience .
+If you turn cookies off, It won’t affect the user’s experience.

 #### Third-party disclosure
 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.